ijessicachen/introdatascience/README.md

 # introdatascience
+**docker stuff**
+  - figure out how to permanently keep the largedata folder and large data in the working environment
+  - figure out how to permanently install plotly and other relavent libraries.

+### Schoolgraphs
+Check out Thermal Motion in UofT\_Y2!

+### Microsoft Data Science for Beginners
-mainly from that [microsoft data science for beginners](https://github.com/microsoft/Data-Science-For-Beginners/tree/main) thing
+The numbered stuff is largely from [microsoft data science for beginners](https://github.com/microsoft/Data-Science-For-Beginners/tree/main)

 **temporary Sankey solution**<br>
 it's using html<br>